How Contactless Platforms Offer a More Personalized Experience

-GoTab is one of the platforms along with others like Toast, Koomi and HungerRush that bring the POS device directly to the customer’s smartphone, allowing them to order and pay via an app or website.
+GoTab is a contactless ordering system (along with others like Toast, Koomi and HungerRush) that bring the POS device directly to the customer’s smartphone, allowing them to order and pay via an app or website.
 Founded in Arlington, Virginia in 2016, GoTab is now available in restaurants, bars, hotels and breweries in more than 35 states.
 Since March of 2020, the company has seen a 7,000 percent increase in transaction volume.
 Proponents of the app tout its efficiency in streamlining operations, while critics see it as another way technology encroaches on human interaction, something the industry has traditionally thrived on.

 “Savvy operators strike the right balance between creating an experience with just enough socially distanced human interaction” - Tim McLaughlin, GoTab CEO & Founder